ilkkamtk/hybridisovellukset/Week4/hooks.md

         - the term subscription refers to a mechanism for receiving notifications when new data is available.
 To use subscriptions you would need to use a library such as [RxJS](https://rxjs.dev/) which is not covered in this course.

+## useRef
+- `useRef` is usually used to access DOM elements or to store mutable values.
+   - in React you should avoid using DOM-related APIs directly, such as `document.getElementById` or `document.querySelector`
+- `useRef` returns a mutable ref object whose `.current` property is initialized to the passed argument (`initialValue`).
+For example `const someHTMLElement = useRef<HTMLDivElement>(null);`
+   - `someHTMLElement.current` can then be used to access the DOM element.

 ## Lab assignment 1